-Yoga and Mindfulness Can Reduce Stress In Teens: Trails Carolina Family Therapist Explains
+Yoga and Mindfulness Can Reduce Stress In Teens: Trails Carolina Family Coach Explains

 Managing stress in today’s world is more difficult than ever.
 Nowadays, teens have so much on their plates.
 Mindfulness exercises and yoga are an effective way to reduce stress.